mrthiuri/Titanic-survival/README.md

 - Model training and evaluation

 ## Dataset
 The dataset includes information on passengers such as age, gender, class, and fare.
-It is typically sourced from Kaggle's Titanic dataset.
+It is sourced from Kaggle.

 ## Dependencies
 To run this notebook, you need the following Python libraries: